35percent/11tystarter/src/posts/lendlease-row-back-on-elephant-park-health-hub-commitments.md

 #### What we say….

 Lendlease should provide a health hub that is equal to 10% of workspace at a minimum 30-year lease, if it gets planning permission for its office block.
-Nor should it be at the expense of affordable workspace, which is needed for the many local traders that local charity Latin Elephant pointed out still have no  affordable premises, in their planning inquiry evidence (link).
+Nor should it be at the expense of affordable workspace, which is needed for the many local traders that local charity Latin Elephant pointed out still have no  affordable premises, in their [planning inquiry evidence](https://gateleyhamer-pi.com/filer/sharing/1692279141/17445/).

 Against this, Lendlease and Southwark say that the health hub is the preferred option, above affordable workspace, and argue a flexible agreement is needed to enable this; however, that flexibility becomes self-defeating, if as a result the health hub is smaller and on a shorter lease.
 Lendlease should instead pay any increased cost entailed in the hub (as they appeared to be committed to, previously) and count that cost as a good investment for the benefit of having a NHS facility right in the middle of what is, after all, their own development.